fathym-it/docs/docs/getting-started/overview.md

 # Fathym Account Setup

-The Fathym Framework is focused on helping you take charge of your clouds, applications, and deployment strategies.
 It enables developers to rapidly build data-driven applications by applying best practice workflows for cloud infrastructure automation and application management.

 In this getting started guide, we'll walk you through creating an automated, enterprise-grade, Azure-hosted environment with just a few clicks.
 To kick things off, register and select a [Starter or Pro](https://www.fathym-it.com/billing/lcu) package.
 Once registered we'll help you setup the following to get you going: